aragon/deployments/README.md

 ## Scripts

+To use the scripts or commit changes to the repo, please initialize via `yarn` first.

 ### `scripts/decompress`

 It will traverse all the compressed files for versions of the different environments and save them to the `decompressed` directory.